Skip to content

 Glucose Prediction

-Loop uses an algorithm to maintain blood glucose in a correction range by predicting the contributions from four individual effects (insulin, carbohydrates, retrospective correction, and blood glucose momentum) at any time t to recommend temporary basal rate corrections and boluses.
+Loop uses a model predictive control (MPC) algorithm to maintain glucose in a correction range by predicting the contributions from four individual effects (insulin, carbohydrates, retrospective correction, and glucose momentum) at any time t to recommend temporary basal rate corrections and boluses.

 \[ BG[t] = Insulin[t] + Carb[t] + RetrospectiveCorrection[t] + Momentum[t] \]

-You can see the individual contributions of these effects by tapping on the predicted blood glucose chart on Loop's status screen.
-Loop updates this blood glucose prediction every five minutes when a new CGM value has been received and the pump's status has been updated.
+You can see the individual contributions of these effects by tapping on the glucose chart on Loop's main screen to view the Predicted Glucose Chart.
+Loop updates this glucose prediction every five minutes when a new CGM value has been received and the pump's status has been updated.

-Just a note, this whole section is fairly technical.
+Just a note, this whole page is fairly technical.
 While perhaps not the most interesting topic for many readers, if you are seeking the detailed view of the Loop algorithm this discussion is quite useful.
-If you want a more surface understanding, the overview and temporary basal recommendations sections alone are probably sufficient.
+If you want a more surface understanding, the overview, bolus and temporary basal recommendations pages alone are probably sufficient.

 Overview